cornellhyperloop/electrical/README.md

 # software
-Repo for the software subteam
+Repo for the Cornell Hyperloop Software Team